Meet the Foundation Board Volunteers 2013-2014

 William Hill - Charleston, Illinois

 Bill began his education with a B.A. in Education from the Kentucky Wesleyan College.
 He then went on to earn his M.S. in School Administration from Indiana State University and his Ph.D. in Education from Southern Illinois University.
 His professional career in School administration spans over 40 years.
 In his capacity Bill served 27 years as a School District Superintendent, 18 of which were with the Charleston School District.
 He dedicated 31 years to school administration within the public schools of Illinois, 13 years as Adjunct Professor at Eastern and 4 years as a State of Illinois Regional Vocational Director.

 Bill’s professional memberships include the Illinois Association School Administrators, Retired Teachers Association of Illinois and the State Universities Annuitants Association.
 He has also held professional appointments with the Illinois State Board of Education.
 He served as a President on the Charleston Chamber of Commerce Board of Directors and devoted 11 years to the Sarah Bush Lincoln Health Center Board of Directors.
 He also received an appointment with CASA (Court Appointed Special Advocate) for children, was a member of the Wesley Foundation Board for five years and for three years served as Board of Director for the Lake Land Community College Foundation.
-This is Bill’s first year serving as a Volunteer on the Board’s Oversight & Outreach Committee.
+This is Bill’s second year serving as a Volunteer on the Board’s Oversight & Outreach Committee.

 Real Estate Committee